cdapio/cdap/cdap-docs/developer-guide/source/components/index.rst

 please see :doc:`Platform Overview. </overview/index>`

-For more information beyond this section, see the :doc:`Javadocs </apis/javadocs/index>` and the code in the :ref:`Examples <examples>` directory, both of which are on the `Cask.co
+For more information beyond this section, see the :doc:`Javadocs </apis/javadocs/index>` and the code in the :ref:`Examples <examples-index>` directory, both of which are on the `Cask.co
 <http://cask.co>`_ `resources page <http://cask.co/resources>`_ as well as in your CDAP
 installation directory.